Muhammad Kam Bakhsh: Early life

-King of Bijapur
+Ruler of Bijapur

 Civil war in court

 After Aurangzeb's death, Kam Bakhsh marched towards Bijapur in March 1707 with his soldiers.
-When the news of his death spread through the city, the king Sayyid Niyaz Khan surrendered the fort to him.
+When the news of his death spread through the city, the ruler Sayyid Niyaz Khan surrendered the fort to him.
 Upon ascending the throne, he made Ahsan Khan the bakshi or the chief general with the post of chief minister going to Taqarrub Khan.
 He also gave himself the title of Padshah Kam Bakhsh-i-Dinpanah (Emperor Kam Bakhsh, Protector of Faith).
 He went on to conquer Gulbarga and Wakinkhera.

 In the meantime, a conflict arose among Taqarrub Khan and Ahsan Khan.
 Ahsan Khan had created a market place in Bijapur where he took the decision of not levying tax on shops, without taking the permission of Kam Bakhsh.
 Taqarrub Khan reported it to him, who ordered this practise to be stopped.
 In May of the same year, Ahsan Khan was sent by Kam Bakhsh to conquer the states of Golconda and Hyderabad.
-The king of Golconda refused to surrender but the subahdar of Hyderabad, Rustam Dil Khan agreed to give his province to him.
+The ruler of Golconda refused to surrender but the subahdar of Hyderabad, Rustam Dil Khan agreed to give his province to him.

 Envious of the progress of Ahsan Khan, Taqarrub Khan decided to suppress him.
 He joined hands with Sayyid Ahmed for the cause.
 He purposely misinterpreted the private meetings of Ahsan Khan, Saif Khan (the archery teacher of Kam Bakhsh), Arsan Khan, Ahmad Khan and Nasir Khan along with Rustam Dil Khan to discuss public business as finding a way to kill Kam Bakhsh.
 Taqarrub Khan said him that they would assassinate him "while on his way to the Friday prayer at the great mosque".
 He called Rustam Dil Khan for dinner, and while he came, the royal soldiers arrested him, and he was killed by crushing him under the feet of an elephant.
 Saif Khan's hands were amputated and Arshad Khan's tongue was cut off as punishment.
 In spite of his close mates warning him of Kam Bakhsh arresting him, Ahsan Khan paid no heed to it.
 But he was also put in custody and his goods were confiscated.
 In April 1708, Shah's envoy, Maktabar Khan came to his court.
 Taqarrub Khan said to him that his original intention was to dethrone him.
 So Kam Bakhsh, called him and his entourage in a feast, where he asked his men to execute them.